 Depending on the selection of call reason, add the matching tag

 - 2 was selected: add tag support

 Now there are two more options left, either the call was connected or reached the defined time out:

 - call connected: remove tag call_lost and add tag call_accepted

 - call times out: add tag time_out

 And that's it!
-It's not really difficult, is it?
-Play around with the call flow you would like to implement and design the call flow map that matches your processes best!
+It's actually quite easy, right?
+Try this out with the call flow you came up with and design the call flow map that matches your processes best!